Homework 0#

 3. Read about:

 It’s important that you have a good understanding of these fundamentals - otherwise, the rest of the course will be hard to follow.
-If you’re feeling lost / find the rest of this assignment challenging, try going through the corresponding topics in one of the Python resources in the next week or so.
+If you’re feeling lost / find the rest of this assignment challenging, do one or both of the following in the next week or so:

 Coding#